mkschmitty/VizStudio_ACES_config/README.md

 # VizStudio_ACES_config
-Custom ACES config file for the Visualization Studio Created by Mike Schmitt, March 2022
+Custom ACES config file for the Visualization Studio.
+Created by Mike Schmitt, March 2022

 This is a modified ACES config combining elements from the